Welcome to Reception

 P.E. is taught every Wednesday by our Sports Teacher Mr. Bowen.
 Lessons mainly take place in the Studio but during the summer months, Reception are taken outside onto the MUGA and field.
 During P.E. lessons children will take part in gymnastics, games and dance activities.
-P.E. kits should be kept in school and are sent home during the holidays.
+Due to changes brought about by the Cornavirus, children will not be getting changed in school and are required to come to school in their P.E. kits each Wednesday.

-If you do have any questions or if there is anything you would like to discuss with us then please come and see us or email us at:
+If you do have any questions or if there is anything you would like to discuss with us then please come and see us or email us.